 Focus on What the Road Test Will Be Graded On

 The point of the road test is to analyze your skills behind the wheel and your understanding of traffic laws to ensure that you have the ability to keep yourself and other parties on the road safe.
-While all road tests will involve slightly different directions and evaluate slightly different tasks, you can be prepared by focusing on the most common points of interest.
+While all road tests will involve slightly different directions and evaluate slightly different tasks, you can be prepared by focusing on the most common points of interest to avoid common mistakes.

 Some important things to remember are:

 • Put on your seatbelt, and adjust the mirrors before starting the vehicle.
-Getting in the habit of doing this will demonstrate to the instructor that you have developed a safe pre-driving routine.
+Getting in the habit of doing this will demonstrate to the test examiner that you have developed a safe pre-driving routine when the test begins.

 • Remember where your hands should be placed on the steering wheel.
 In Colorado, the rule is to keep your hands positioned at 9 and 3 while driving as well as to utilize the hand-over-hand method when turning.
 This is a point that your instructor will be grading, so avoid the temptation to drive with one hand, regardless of how many other drivers you see doing just that.